-What really make chimichurri shine in my eyes is the fresh oregano leaves.
+Don’t substitute dried herbs – What really makes chimichurri shine is the fresh oregano leaves.
 I so rarely see fresh oregano used in cooking outside of Greek dishes, and it really makes the flavor of the chimichurri unique.
 Make sure not to substitute dried oregano!